Snapchat/KeyDB-docs/docs/ldb.md

 **Important note:** please make sure to avoid debugging Lua scripts using your KeyDB production server.
 Use a development server instead.
 Also note that using the synchronous debugging mode (which is NOT the default) results into the KeyDB server blocking for all the time the debugging session lasts.

-To start a mew debugging session using `keydb-cli` do the following steps:
+To start a new debugging session using `keydb-cli` do the following steps:

 1. Create your script in some file with your preferred editor.
 Let's assume you are editing your KeyDB Lua script located at `/tmp/script.lua`.
 2. Start a debugging session with: